The Gambia (1965–1970)

-Between 1965 and 1970, the Gambia was an independent sovereign state that shared its head of state with the United Kingdom and other states headed by Queen Elizabeth II.
-It was a predecessor to the modern-day republic of The Gambia.
+Between 1965 and 1970, the Gambia was a monarchy that shared its head of state with the United Kingdom and other states headed by Queen Elizabeth II.
+It was a predecessor to the modern-day republic of the Gambia.

 The Gambia was given independence from Britain in 1965 under the Gambia Independence Act 1964, which unified the British Crown Colony and Protectorate of the Gambia into an independent sovereign state.
-The British monarch, Elizabeth II, remained head of state of The Gambia, which shared its Sovereign with other Commonwealth realms.
+The British monarch, Elizabeth II, remained head of state of the Gambia, which shared its Sovereign with other Commonwealth realms.
 The Queen's constitutional roles were mostly delegated to the Governor-General of the Gambia.

-The Governors-General who held office in The Gambia were:
+The Governors-General who held office in the Gambia were: